review: Lastolite Ezybox 24×24 softbox

 The speedring simply clips into position.
 The setup is very simple, although we’ll have to see how durable it will be.
 The softbox and clamps and speedring all fits into a surprisingly compact zippered bag.

-Details for the images:
+Details for the main images:

-1/250 @ f5.6 @ 200 ISO for both images.
+1/250 @ f5.6 @ 200 ISO for all the main images.

 I used wireless TTL flash for the entire session.
 My on-camera / master speedlight’s output was disabled, only firing the slave flash held with the softbox.